Congested Urban Networks Tend to Be Insensitive to Signal Settings: Implications for Learning-Based Control: Problem definition

 \textbf{The network} corresponds to a grid network of bidirectional streets with one lane per direction and with a traffic light on all intersections.
-To attain spatial homogeneity, the network is defined on a torus where each street can be thought of as a ring road where all intersections have 4 incoming and 4 outgoing approaches; see Fig.~\ref{network}.
+To attain spatial homogeneity, the network is defined on a torus where each street can be thought of as a ring road where all intersections have 4 incoming and 4 outgoing approaches; see Fig.~\ref{network}. \blueOLD{Let us define the ``N-S axis'' as the set of N-S bidirectional streets; similarly for the ``E-W axis''.}

-\textbf{Vehicle routing} is random: A driver reaching the stop line, say Mary, will choose to turn with probability $p$ or keep going straight with with probability $1-p$.
+\textbf{Vehicle routing} is random: A driver reaching the stop line, say Mary, will choose to turn with probability $p$ or keep going straight with probability $1-p$.
 If Mary decides to turn, she will turn left, right or U-turn with equal probability.
-For instance, $p=3/4$ gives an equal probability of 1/4 to all possibilities and therefore promotes a uniform distribution of density on the network.
+For instance, $p=3/4$ gives an equal probability of 1/4 to all possibilities and therefore promotes a uniform distribution of density on the network\footnote{\blueOLD{We have verified that our results are independent whether or not one includes U-turns.}}.
 If two or more vehicles are bound for the same approach during a time step, the tie is broken randomly.
-If the downstream approach is jammed (at jam density) then Mary will not move during that time step, and will repeat the same selection process during the next time step.
+If the downstream approach is blocked then Mary will not move during that time step, and will repeat the same selection process during the next time step.

-Notice that this random routing is a simplified form of driver adaptation \citep{gayah2014impacts}, which avoids unrealistic bifurcations in the MFD \citep{daganzo2011macroscopic}. \footnote{Bifurcation takes place when drivers cannot clear the intersection because the downstream link in their route is jammed.
+Notice that this random routing \blueOLD{can be viewed} as a simplified form of driver adaptation, which avoids unrealistic bifurcations in the MFD \cite{daganzo2011macroscopic}. \footnote{Bifurcation takes place when drivers cannot clear the intersection because the downstream link in their route is jammed.
 If the driver does not adapt and change her route, the jam propagates even faster, eventually leading to a deadlock, with a portion of the links in the network being jammed, and the rest being empty.
 With driver adaptation, however, the jam propagation is slowed down by distributing congestion more uniformly across the entire network.} It also makes our results applicable only to grid networks where both supply and demand are spatially homogeneous, e.g. where origins and destinations are uniformly distributed across the network, such as in a busy downtown CBD.
+In the appendix we have tried other assignment methods that do create bifurcation, showing that the results of the paper remain unchanged.